Stuycs-K/project03-final-9-audhyr-andersons/README.md

 Exit with ctrl+c

+##FEATURES:
+Play wat against server or other clients over sockets Save game to file and resume game
+Use Signals to quit and save game
+All files and data stored on server.
+Server can play against many clients at once
 ### ISSUES:

 There is an issue where if one player disconnects, the other will sometimes be told they lost (because of empty hand) instead of winning